A categorification of combinatorial Auslander-Reiten quivers: Introduction

 \subsection{Acknowledgments}

 I thank my Ph.D. advisor, Bernhard Keller, for his invaluable guidance throughout this project.
 His ideas and expertise were essential to its development, and I am also grateful for his support during the writing of this article.
 I thank Geoffrey Janssens for interesting discussions on Q-data and quantum affine algebras, which led to the results concerning the Euler form and to the definition of the c-derived category.
 I am also grateful to Hugh Thomas for drawing my attention to the connection between this work and \cite{AmiotIyamaReitenTodorov}.
+I thank Se-jin Oh for pointing out that Corollary \ref{cor:generalized g-additive property} was already implicit in some of his works (see Remark \ref{rem:implicit in the literature}).
+Last but not least, I thank the anonymous referee for their valuable remarks during the review of this paper.